Test Our Developers for 40 Hours at No Cost - Start Your Free Trial

 Conclusion

 The rapid evolution of educational technology continues to change the teaching and learning process.
-By 2026, teachers and institution who adapt these seven trends will be leaders in educational innovation.
+By 2026, teachers and institutions that adapt these seven trends will be leaders in educational innovation.

 Undoubtedly, there will be even more innovations to come, but these will provide the foundation for future educational experiences.
 Those educators and institutions that adapt now will prosper in a technology-driven educational ecosystem.
 These innovations will not diminish the humanistic aspects of education.
 They will augment the human element by liberating the educators to concentrate on the more important aspects of education – forming enduring relations with the students and assisting them in traversing intricate learning paths.